Research Catalogue Extended Guide

 Group Visibility

-The group visibility can be changed by the group admin or portal admin.
+The group’s page visibility can be changed by the group admin or portal admin.

-Expositions connected to the group can be seen by all members (even if they are otherwise private).
-The visibility of expositions of non-members of the group are controlled by each individual exposition share or publication status.
+Expositions connected to the group can be seen by all members, even if they are otherwise private.

 Admin Role, Managing Group Information and Members